baubrun/Challenges-JS/README.md

-## Coding problems and solutions in JS
+## Coding problems and solutions in JS with Jest testing